XL LG MD SM XS

 An unemployed worker who has filed a claim for unemployment insurance benefits.

-If you are an officer of a corporation, or you own more than a 5% equitable or debt interest in the corporation, and your unemployment claim is based on wages with the corporation, you will not be considered unemployed during your term of office or ownership.
-Since you are not considered unemployed, your claim will be held invalid and you will not receive benefit payments.
+An officer of a corporation, or owner with more than a 5% equitable or debt interest in the corporation.
+If you are a Corporate Officer and your unemployment claim is based on wages with the corporation, you will not be considered unemployed during your term of office or ownership, unless you can establish a valid claim based on other non-corporate employment.
+Since you are not considered unemployed, your claim will be considered invalid and you will not receive benefit payments.
+Note that a corporation continues to exist and is considered viable unless it has been officially dissolved or has filed for Chapter 7 bankruptcy.
+Read more about corporate officers and business owners.

 Covered employment